Running an Anchor SSV Operator Node

 This will generate:

-• The public key output in the console (for un-encrypted keys, also available in keys.json)
+• The public key output in the console and a file called public_key.txt.

-Save your public key and as you'll need it for onchain registration.
+Save your public key as you'll need it for on-chain registration.
+Back up your key as it cannot be restored if lost!

 Step 2: Register as an Operator on the SSV Network